copperwater/xNetHack/doc/xnh-changelog-9.0.md

   paralyzed by lightning on the Plane of Air.
 - The bigroom variant which contains patches of light and darkness has a new variation with randomly generated "spotlights" of lit area.
+- Martial arts users with at least Basic skill (all monks and samurai) no longer take damage or wound their legs when kicking inadvisable things.

 ### Interface changes